estuary/flow/site/docs/concepts/storage-mappings.md

 For production workflows, you should [set up your own cloud storage bucket as a storage mapping](../guides/configure-cloud-storage.md).

-You may also use apply different storage mappings to different [catalog prefixes](./catalogs.md#namespace) within your organization's prefix.

 You can set up a bucket lifecycle policy to manage data retention in your storage mapping;
 for example, to remove data after six months.